stappersg/vBook/src/plugins/plugins.md

 +    ┗ ...
 ```

-To make things cleaner with Linux's file system, it is recommended that you store plugins in the `/usr/lib/vsmtp` directory, and use symbolic links to those libraries in the plugins folder.
+To make things cleaner with Linux's file system, it is recommended that plugins are stored in the `/usr/lib/vsmtp` directory, and symbolic links are used to link those libraries to the `plugins` directory.

 ```diff
 /etc/vsmtp